Practical Tips for the Long-Distance Caregiver

 Putting a Plan in Place

 Long-distance caregiving can be difficult and time-consuming, but it can also be rewarding.
-The National Institute on Aging* provides a summary of things to keep in mind:
+Some things to keep in mind:

 • Find out how you can help